-No. Loan Collateral Advisor was developed as an appraisal review tool to support the lender's appraisal underwriting and quality control functions.
+No. Loan Collateral Advisor was developed to support the lender's appraisal underwriting and quality control functions.
 The results are to be used in conjunction with human due diligence and can be used to inform discussions with appraisers.
-Lenders may not ask appraisers to revise reports based solely on Loan Collateral Advisor scores or provide messages directly from the system.
+Lenders may not ask appraisers to revise reports based solely on the Loan Collateral Advisor score and may not provide appraisers with messages directly from the system.

-No. Loan Collateral Advisor is separate from UCDP.
-Loan Collateral Advisor is a component of Freddie Mac Loan Advisor Suite® and requires a separate sign-up process.
+No. Loan Collateral Advisor is separate from the UCDP.
+Loan Collateral Advisor is a part of Freddie Mac Loan Advisor and is available through the Loan Advisor portal.

 Yes.
-Today, Loan Collateral Advisor integrates with UCDP so that appraisals submitted to Freddie Mac via UCDP automatically flow to Loan Collateral Advisor for assessment.
-UCDP messages will also flow to Loan Collateral Advisor.
+Today, Loan Collateral Advisor integrates with the UCDP so that appraisals submitted to Freddie Mac via the UCDP automatically flow to Loan Collateral Advisor for assessment.
 Following a few seconds of assessment, Loan Collateral Advisor will then provide clear, actionable proprietary messages on its view of the appraisal.

-And since Loan Collateral Advisor and UCDP integrate seamlessly to allow for two-way transmission of Loan Collateral Advisor messages, messages in either system can be seen and used in either system.
+And since Loan Collateral Advisor and the UCDP integrate seamlessly to allow for two-way transmission of Loan Collateral Advisor messages, proprietary messages are shared between both systems.

 Appraisal management companies do not have access to Loan Collateral Advisor at this time, but we are considering a future offering.

 Yes.
-After some natural disasters, it may become necessary to temporarily remove certain properties, that are located within zip codes identified as eligible disaster areas by the Federal Emergency Management Agency (FEMA), from our Automated Valuation Model, Home Value Explorer (HVE).
-If this occurs, Loan Collateral Advisor will not be able to provide valuation risk scores for appraisals on these properties and therefore, cannot grant collateral representation and warranty relief eligibility.
+After some natural disasters, it may become necessary to temporarily remove certain properties, that are located within zip codes identified as eligible disaster areas by the Federal Emergency Management Agency (FEMA), from receiving LCA Risk Scores.
 Visit our Natural Disaster Relief web page to learn more about Freddie Mac disaster relief policy.

 Collateral Representation and Warranty Relief Questions

-Collateral rep and warranty relief provides the lender with immediate certainty in the form of relief from representations and warranties related to property value, condition and marketability of the mortgaged premises, and minimizes a lender’s risk of repurchase due to collateral-related defects.
-Appraisals submitted to the Uniform Collateral Data Portal® (UCDP®) are assessed by Loan Collateral Advisor® and the lender receives notification of the loan’s eligibility for collateral rep and warranty relief.
+Collateral rep and warranty relief provides the lender with information about eligibility for relief from reps and warranties related to property value, thereby reducing a lender’s risk of repurchase due to collateral-related defects.
+Appraisals submitted to the Uniform Collateral Data Portal® (UCDP®) are assessed by Loan Collateral Advisor® and the lender receives notification of the loan’s eligibility for collateral rep and warranty relief related to value.

-Simply submit your appraisal to Freddie Mac through the UCDP and use the Selling System® to deliver the loan to Freddie Mac.
-All appraisals submitted to Freddie Mac through the UCDP are automatically assessed for collateral rep and warranty relief by Loan Collateral Advisor.
+Simply submit your appraisal to Freddie Mac through the UCDP and use Loan Selling Advisor® to deliver the loan to Freddie Mac.
+All appraisals submitted to Freddie Mac through the UCDP are automatically assessed for collateral rep and warranty relief eligibility by Loan Collateral Advisor.

 No. There is no additional fee for mortgages that receive collateral rep and warranty relief.

 When you submit an appraisal to the UCDP, the appraisal automatically flows to Loan Collateral Advisor for assessment of eligibility for collateral rep and warranty relief.
-You will receive a feedback message in UCDP and an indicator in Loan Collateral Advisor noting whether the appraisal meets eligibility requirements for rep and warranty relief.
-Your final confirmation is at delivery in the Selling System.
+You will receive a feedback message in the UCDP and an indicator in Loan Collateral Advisor noting whether the appraisal is eligible for rep and warranty relief.
+Your final confirmation is at delivery of the loan in Loan Selling Advisor.
 You will also be able to pull reports and view loan details through Loan Coverage Advisor® showing the relief was granted at delivery.